esamattis/source-map-peek/README.md

     source-map-peek [-p|--padding] FILE<:LINE>[:COLUMN]

-    --vim start vim on the line
+    To start editor on the line use

+        --emacs
+        --gedit
+        --less
+        --nano
+        --vim

 Example